KILTprotocol/docs/docs/development/01-contribution.md

 ## Feature Requests

 For the integrity of the protocol, requesting a feature requires approval from KILT governance.
-The request should follow the guidelines below, which are subject to change:
+The request should follow the guidelines below:

  - Begin a discussion with the community to ensure that they agree that it adds value to the KILT protocol in a meaningful way, supporting its goals
  - Give your proposal a clear title